 dizziness or problems with balance, or conditions such as arthritis that can

 interfere with steady and safe movement.

-medicines that may lead to bone loss, such as long-term steroid medicines used to treat asthma or COPD.
+medicines, such as long-term steroid medicines used to treat asthma or COPD.

 What are the symptoms?